up2university/selcont/twentyseventeen-child/readme.md

 == Description ==

 A custom child theme for Twenty Seventeen for SeLCont Up2U WordPress Multisite.
+The parent theme must be Twenty Seventeen!

 For more information about Twenty Seventeen please go to https://codex.wordpress.org/Twenty_Seventeen.